ANGOmarcello/MenuBarController/README.md

 3\.
 Fill block with needed behaviour.
 Use active variable to detect if user clicks the left mouse button (active == YES), or clicked the right (active == NO).

 4\.
-Use the mode boolean to switch between displaying the menu right or left. (mode == YES) will make the menu display on left right click and (mode == NO) on left click.
+Use the mode boolean to switch between displaying the menu right or left. (mode == YES) will make the menu display on right click and (mode == NO) on left click.
 When switching the behavior while running use:

 ```objective-c
 [self.menuBarController setRevert: mode];